idtx314/mill_controller/README.md

 3. In your terminal, move into your catkin workspace by entering, for example, `cd ~/catkin_ws`.

-4. Set up your terminal environment by entering `source devel/setup.bash`
+4. Source your development setup.\*sh file, for example by entering `source devel/setup.bash` if you are using a bash terminal.

 5. Enter `roslaunch mill_controller image_calibration.launch`.
 If your video port is not /dev/video1, add the argument ` video_device:=/dev/video#`, replacing # with the number of your video port name.
 The launch file will begin a NORMAL calibration by default.
 If you wish to perform a FULL calibration, add the argument `calibration:=FULL`